 Human Rights Building

-The Human Rights Building, which houses the Court, is 20 years old!
-It was designed by the British architect, Lord Richard Rogers (2007 Laureate of the Pritzker prize), and inaugurated in 1995.
-The anniversary of the building provides an opportunity to take us back to the creation and design of this highly symbolic and emblematic architectural work which is now part of French cultural heritage.
-It is the subject of an exhibition put on by the Court in September 2015, inaugurated by President Spielmann in the presence, among others, of Gabriella Battaini-Dragoni, the Deputy Secretary General of the Council of Europe and Ivan Harbour, who developed the design of the Building and is now a partner in the firm of architects Rogers Stirk Harbour + Partners.
+To mark the 20th anniversary of the Human Rights Building, the Court staged an exhibition in September 2015, inaugurated by President Spielmann in the presence, among others, of Gabriella Battaini-Dragoni, Deputy Secretary General of the Council of Europe, and Ivan Harbour, who worked on the Building’s design and is now a partner in the architectural firm Rogers Stirk Harbour + Partners.

 The Court is identifiable across the world by the symbol of the building in which it is housed: the Human Rights Building.